atoonk/inspector/README.md

 ```

 The default host is `0.0.0.0` on port `6277`.
 Use the `HOST` and `PORT`
 environment variables to override these values.
+Once running, open
+`http://localhost:6277/` to view the inspector.

 ### CLI Mode